• Skip to main content

 Introduction to PEI

-Get Help to Enter the Workforce on Prince Edward Island
+Get Help to enter the Workforce on Prince Edward Island

 Immigrant & Refugee Services Association PEI (IRSA PEI) works closely with employers across PEI to help them find qualified applicants to meet their labour market needs.
 Many newcomers are looking for work and are supported by IRSA employment services.
 Visit www.irsapei.ca/en/employment-assistance-service-for-newcomers